-Merck program - On January 2, 2019, the Company entered into an Exclusive License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") to discover and developed certain proprietary influenza A/B antiviral agents that are effective against both influenza A and B strains.
+Merck program - On January 2, 2019, the Company entered into an Exclusive License and Research Collaboration Agreement (the "Collaboration Agreement") with Merck Sharp & Dohme Corp. ("Merck") to discover and develop certain proprietary influenza A/B antiviral agents that are effective against both influenza A and B strains.

 In January 2021, we announced that we completed all research obligations under the Collaboration Agreement, and that Merck is now solely responsible for further preclinical and clinical development of the influenza A/B antiviral compounds that were discovered using Cocrystal's unique structure-based technologies.
 Merck is continuing development of the compounds under the terms of our Collaboration Agreement.
+In April 2022, Merck indicated that it continued development of the compounds covered in this collaboration.